truong-bui/AsyncLoadingScreen/README.md

 ---

-Alright!
+Congratulation!
 We have finished the tutorial.
 You should try other layouts and settings to see which is fit for your game.

 # Wiki